kartikc727/kartikc727.github.io/index.md

 author_profile: true
 ---

-I am Kartik Choudhary - incoming graduate student in the College of Information and Computer Science at the University of Massachusetts Amherst.
+I am Kartik Choudhary - graduate student in the College of Information and Computer Science at the University of Massachusetts Amherst.

 {% include feature_row %}